 The crate acts as an enclosed safe space for your puppy, a place they can return to when they are tired or worried, that they know is just theirs.
 The Fido Nook 2-in-1 Luxury Dog Crate and Bed is a great solution for this.
 Put the crate in the beautifully designed den, and make it nice and cosy for your dog.
 When the puppy is fully trained, you can decide if you want to remove the crate or keep it in.
 The Fido Nook is also available with a super convenient wardrobe where you can store all of your dog’s things in one handy place, and it looks great in any room of the house.

 Remember that puppies grow quickly, so get a crate that will also fit your pup when they are fully grown.

 ✔️ Bed & Blanket

 Growing puppies spend most of their days sleeping, so they will need a comfortable bed to rest on.
-Choose a bed that will support your puppy and is big enough to fit him or her when they are fully grown.
-It can also be good to get a bed with a removable cover that is machine washable, so you don’t have to worry about puppy accidents or muddy paws.
+The Omlet Bolster Dog Beds have a memory foam mattress that will sculpt itself around the dog’s body, providing support and comfort after hours of play.
+As an added bonus the cover can be removed and is machine washable, so you don’t have to worry about puppy accidents or muddy paws.